 - a.
-It is the responsibility of competitors to ensure that their boats are safe and are prepared in accordance with the guidance in RowSafe and are suitable for the crew and conditions in which they are to be used. - Control Commission may undertake spot check inspections of the boats prepared by the competitors, and shall exclude any boat that fails to meet the standards. - c.
-Control Commission should pay particular attention to: - bow-balls.
+It is the responsibility of competitors to ensure that their boats are safe and are prepared in accordance with the guidance in RowSafe and are suitable for the crew and conditions in which they are to be used. - b.
+Control Commission may undertake spot check inspections of the boats prepared by the competitors and shall exclude any boat that fails to meet the standards. - c.
+Control Commission should pay particular attention to: - Bow-balls.
 The bows of racing boats shall be properly protected.
 A solid ball, of not less than 4cm diameter, made of rubber or material of similar resilience, must be firmly attached to the bows and the fixing must not itself present a hazard.
-Where the construction of the boat, or its composition, is such that the bow is properly protected or its shape does not present a hazard in the event of a collision, this requirement need not apply.

-It is recommended that the bow ball be white as, in most circumstances, this is the most satisfactory colour with regard to judging the finish of a race.
+Where the construction of the boat, or its composition, is such that the bow is properly protected, or its shape does not present a hazard in the event of a collision, this requirement need not apply. - It is recommended that the bow ball be white as, in most circumstances, this is the most satisfactory colour with regard to judging the finish of a race. - Quick release foot stretchers.
+In all boats the foot stretchers, shoes or other devices holding the feet of the rowers shall be a type which allows the rowers to get clear of the boat with no delay in an emergency. - Where shoes or other devices holding the feet will remain in the boat, each shoe or device shall be independently restrained such that when the heel reaches the horizontal position the foot will be released from the shoe.
+In addition, where laces, Velcro or similar materials must be opened before the rower can remove their feet from the shoes or other device, all such materials must be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap.